marcpfuller/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

   EdgeX is an open-source project.
   Any secret that is present in an EdgeX repository is public to the world, and therefore not a secret, by definition.
-  Configuration files, such as .toml files, .json files, .yaml files (including `docker-compose.yml`) are specific instances of this practice.
+  Configuration files, such as .yaml files, .json files, .yaml files (including `docker-compose.yml`) are specific instances of this practice.

 - Secrets embedded in binaries